National Film Award for Best Music Direction

 The first recipient of the award was K. V. Mahadevan who was honoured for his composition in the Tamil film Kandan Karunai (1967).
-A. R. Rahman is the most frequent winner having won 6 awards.
+A. R. Rahman is the most frequent winner having won 7 awards.
+A. R. Rahman is also the only composer to have received a national award in his debut movie itself.
 Ilaiyaraaja has won it 5 times.
 Jaidev and Vishal Bhardwaj have won it three times each.
 Four musicians—B. V. Karanth, K.V.
-Mahadevan, Satyajit Ray and Johnson have won the award twice each.
+Mahadevan, Satyajit Ray, Johnson and M. M. Keeravani have won the award twice each.
 Ilaiyaraaja is the only composer to have won the award for achieving in three different languages — Telugu, Tamil and Malayalam.
 While A. R. Rahman won the award for performing in two different languages — Tamil and Hindi (including one for his debut film) Roja (1992).

 Johnson won the inaugural "Best Background Score" award—for Sukrutham—in 1994.
 When the award was reinstated in 2009, Ilaiyaraaja won it for the Malayalam film Pazhassi Raja.
-The most recent recipients are Thaman S for Best Songs for his work in the Telugu film Ala Vaikunthapurramuloo and G. V. Prakash Kumar for Background Score for his work in the Tamil film Soorarai Pottru.